-Before beginning, make sure you read the DataKeeper Cluster Edition Release Notes for the latest information.
-It is highly recommended that you read and understand the DataKeeper Cluster Edition Installation Guide.
+Before beginning, make sure you read the DataKeeper Cluster Edition Release Notes for the latest

 Create a Virtual Private Cloud (VPC)

 A virtual private cloud is the first object you create when using DataKeeper Cluster Edition.

 A virtual Private Cloud (VPC) is an isolated private cloud consisting of a configurable pool of shared computing resources in a public cloud.